ctm/yld/src/life/my-beliefs/soy.md

 I believe the amount of soy, of the type I eat, is good for me.
-I don't have man boobs, and although I'm not muscular, per-se, I do very well in the Bataan Memorial Death March heavy division do OK in the Mount Taylor Winter Quadrathlon.
+I don't have man boobs, and although I'm not muscular, per-se, I do very well in the Bataan Memorial Death March heavy division and do OK in the Mount Taylor Winter Quadrathlon.
 Both of those require a fair amount of leg and core strength.